Carbon Footprint Reduction Strategies for SMEs

 What is a carbon reduction strategy?

-A carbon reduction strategy refers to a set of measures and actions taken by a business or organization to reduce its carbon footprint over time.
-The goal is to minimize greenhouse gas emissions from operations and activities to become more sustainable and environmentally friendly.
+A carbon reduction strategy refers to a set of measures and actions taken by a business or organisation to reduce its carbon footprint over time.
+The goal is to minimise greenhouse gas emissions from operations and activities to become more sustainable and environmentally friendly.

 An effective carbon reduction strategy typically involves: